 • be in council tax band A to D in England, or A to E in Scotland or Wales.

-Energy efficient home improvements with ECO, including free insulation
+Energy efficient home improvements with ECO

 Energy suppliers currently offer different ECO measures.
 They can choose what they focus on.